Rock the House (album)

-Rock the House is the debut album from the hip hop duo DJ Jazzy Jeff & The Fresh Prince.
-The album was released on April 7, 1987 in Europe and the United States, and was subsequently re-issued in 1988 in Europe and the United Kingdom.
-Three tracks from the album were released as singles: "The Magnificent Jazzy Jeff", "A Touch of Jazz" and "Girls Ain't Nothing But Trouble".
-When the album was released on CD in 1988, the rerecorded version of "Girls Ain't Nothing But Trouble", which was released as a single after He's the DJ, I'm the Rapper ran its course, replaced the original 1986 recording.The art work for the Album cover was done by a local Philadelphia Artist Charles Gossett.
+Rock the House is the debut album from the hip hop duo DJ Jazzy Jeff & the Fresh Prince.
+The album was released on April 7, 1987, in Europe and the United States, and was subsequently re-issued in 1988 in Europe.
+Three tracks from the album were released as singles: "The Magnificent Jazzy Jeff", "A Touch of Jazz" and "Girls Ain't Nothing but Trouble".
+When the album was released on CD in 1988, the rerecorded version of "Girls Ain't Nothing but Trouble", which was released as a single after He's the DJ, I'm the Rapper ran its course, replaced the original 1986 recording.
+The art work for the album cover was done by a Philadelphia artist, Charles Gossett.

+Critical reception

+Trouser Press said, "Amid routine boasts and human beat box exhibitions, Rock the House introduces the 17-year-old Smith's friendly singsong delivery and engagingly hapless persona on the PG-rated story, 'Just One of Those Days'".